Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 * I had not worked with flexbox before but wanted to employ it for this project in order to become familiar with it.
 Although available as part of the code institute course I used the site (link [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox)) to learn how it worked and could be utilised for this project.

+* The methodology for hovering over buttons to make them increase in size and add a shadow was taken from [here](https://codepen.io/ovdojoey/pen/BomKyZ)

 [return to contents](<#contents>)

 ### Other